-Impact 907 builds relationships with local communities which allows for identification of gaps in resource access for each region.
+Impact 907 builds relationships with local communities which allows for identification of gaps in resources for each region.
 We rely on local perspectives to understand, shape, and implement solutions that are community driven.
-This process, called "community voice" is not centered on a specific ideological framework, but instead is a tool for connection - allowing for community ownership and long-term sustainability of projects.
+This process, called "community voice" is not centered on a specific ideological framework, and does not promote one individual’s voice

 Centering community voice is an approach to addressing challenges and efforts to change complex systems for every member of the community.
 This system of design combines human-centered design with complex systems theory, and best practices: